 If you can't find the Beefless Tips (or don't want to use them), you can use beef-style seitan or any vegan beef that comes in chunks (rather than slices or grounds).

-If you super don't want to use meat substitutes, I'd recommend making this recipe with a drained can of kidney beans or 2 cups of portobello mushrooms (cut into 1" pieces).
-I wouldn't call it Vegan Beef Stew at that point, but I would still call it hearty and delicious!
+If you super don't want to use meat substitutes, I'd recommend making this recipe with two cups of portobello mushrooms, cut into 1" pieces.
+I wouldn't call it vegan beef stew at that point, but I would still call it hearty and delicious!

 Better than Bouillon (nope, not a sponsor) also makes a great beefless bouillon option, which comes as a paste, rather than cubes.
-Just use 1 teaspoon of their paste per cup of water.
+Just use one teaspoon of their paste per cup of water.